 Even within the UK, the location of this kind of woodland can influence the condition and species present at each rainforest site.
 The biodiversity of rainforests in south west England for example differ markedly to those in north west Scotland.

-We care for a number of special rainforest sites across the UK, all free for you to explore and enjoy.
+Experience Britain's rainforest for yourself.
+We care for special rainforest sites across the UK, all free for you to explore and enjoy.

 The richness of lichens in these parts of the UK is partly because the western extremities have been least affected by air pollution historically.
 Tree lungwort would once have occurred all across western Europe.